 - Provision of muscle stimulators and educators

-- Teaching appropriate pelvic floor muscle strengthening exercises
+- Teaching appropriate pelvic floor muscle, lower back and hip strengthening exercises

 Our breadth of experience in ante natal and gynaecological conditions means that you need have no fear of any harm coming to the foetus during treatment.